aristotelis-bobas/fall_challenge_2020/README.md

 Key flaws of version 1: <br>

-- the amount of steps (including resting in between spells) were not taken into account while calculating a recipe or spell's efficiency
+- the exact amount of steps (including resting in between spells) were not taken into account while calculating a recipe or spell's efficiency, instead I used a more abstract weight distribution system to calculcate efficiency
 - greedy algorithm, no complete computation of all steps, only locally best option
 - circular dependencies if I wanted to implement stone value dependencies in mutator spells